jasenc/movie_trailers/README.md

 # Movie Trailer Website

-Server-side code using Python to store a list of my favorite movies, including box art imagery, movie trailer URLs, and some additional information.
-This data will then be served as a web page for display.
+Using Python and server-side code this application dynamically generates a web page to display my favorite movies, including their box art imagery, movie trailer URLs, and some additional information.

+### Installation

+Simply clone this repository to your computer in the directory of your liking.

+### Execute

-To successfully run this application, run entertainment_center.py.
+To successfully run this application, run `python entertainment_center.py` on any computer with Python already installed.

+### Author

+Jasen Carroll

+jasen.c8@gmail.com

+July 25th, 2015